15 Fruit Trees With White Flowers

 Canada Red Chokecherry blooming gorgeously on the garden

-This tree likes USDA Zones 2 through 10 and will reach anywhere from 20 to 30 feet tall when grown.
+This tree likes USDA Zones 2 through 10 and will grow to 20 to 30 feet tall.
 It can handle full sun or partial shade.

 3. Crabapple Tree